Preventing diabetes and recognising its symptoms

 Diabetes comes in two forms: type 1 and type 2.

 Type 1 diabetes, which cannot be prevented, develops when the insulin-producing cells have been destroyed and the body is unable to produce any insulin.
 It generally occurs in children and young adults.
-Type 1 accounts for approximately 10 per cent of cases.
+Type 1 accounts for around 10 per cent of cases.

 Type 2 diabetes develops when the body can still make some insulin, but not enough, or when the insulin that is produced does not work properly (also known as insulin resistance).